adudu21isme/studioanonymizer/README.md

 ⚠️This script will log you out of the roblox client, this breaks the multiple login feature in roblox studio.

-❗This doesn't delete plugin folders (userid named folders) located at
+❗This doesn't delete plugin folders (userid named folders) and settings located at
 ```
 %userprofile%\AppData\Local\Roblox\
 ```